Krinal0107/Task-Management-App2/README.md

-# Welcome to Ofto Task Manager
+# Welcome to Simplify Task Manager

 Vercel app - https://task-managemen-app2.vercel.app/

-Greetings and welcome to Ofto Task Manager, your indispensable ally in conquering tasks and optimizing productivity!
-Meticulously crafted to streamline your life, Ofto Task Manager transcends the ordinary task manager – it's your personal productivity powerhouse.
+Greetings and welcome to Simplify Task Manager, your indispensable ally in conquering tasks and optimizing productivity!
+Meticulously crafted to streamline your life, Simplify Task Manager transcends the ordinary task manager – it's your personal productivity powerhouse.
 In today's dynamic world, maintaining order is paramount to achieving success.
-With Ofto Task Manager, bid farewell to chaos and embrace a structured approach to your daily pursuits.
+With Simplify Task Manager, bid farewell to chaos and embrace a structured approach to your daily pursuits.
 Whether you're a seasoned professional, a student juggling numerous deadlines, or someone aspiring to lead a more organized lifestyle, our application is tailored to cater to your unique requirements.

 ## Getting Started
-Embark on your journey with Ofto Task Manager by following these steps:
+Embark on your journey with Simplify Task Manager by following these steps:

 1. Registration: